-Due to the lack of reliable data, the sub-fund does not commit to targeting a minimum proportion of sustainable investments with an environmental objective aligned with the EU Taxonomy.
-Therefore, the current proportion of environmentally sustainable investments alligned with the EU Taxonomy is 0% of the sub-fund's net assets.
-However, it may occur that part of the investments' underlying economic activities are aligned with the EU Taxonomy.
+The sub-fund does not commit to invest a minimum proportion of sustainable investments with an environmental objective aligned with the EU Taxonomy.
+Therefore, the promoted minimum percentage of environmentally sustainable investments aligned with the EU Taxonomy is 0% of the sub-fund's net assets.
+However, certain investments' underlying economic activities may be aligned with the EU Taxonomy.

-Does the financial product invest in fossil gas and/or nuclear energy1 related activities that comply with the EU Taxonomy?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?